 NOTE: At this time, we cannot provide more specific course requirement details due to changes from the Connecticut State Department of Education and pending state legislation; course sequence decisions will be contingent on these state mandates.
 Therefore, you MUST meet regularly with your assigned Elementary Education adviser and attend ALL information sessions.

-- Students are not eligible for residency course work (Residency I and II) unless they have received professional program acceptance.
+- Candidates are not eligible for residency course work (Residency I and II) unless they have received professional program acceptance.

 - Applications must be filed in the Office of E&EPY by November 1 of their junior year for following fall semester placement.

-- Students are responsible for providing their own transportation to and from the school to which they are assigned for residency.
+- Candidates are responsible for providing their own transportation to and from the school to which they are assigned for residency.

-Students earning less than a “P” grade in residency may be required to complete additional placement and/or course work before receiving a recommendation for graduation and certification.
+Candidates earning less than a “B” grade in residency may be required to complete additional placement and/or course work before receiving a recommendation for graduation and certification.

-A variety of consequences are considered when the resident is in danger of failing, or fails the clinical experience.
+A variety of consequences are considered when the residency candidate is in danger of failing, or fails the clinical experience.
 Depending on the resident’s evaluative situation, some options that may be available to the resident include:

-- extension of the residency experience so that the resident can demonstrate competence in the relevant domain, as agreed upon by the resident, the University, and the participating cooperating teacher.
-This extension would require approval by the participating school district’s administration, and may result in a delay in the resident’s graduation date.
+- extension of the residency experience so that the residency candidate can demonstrate competence in the relevant domain, as agreed upon by the resident, the University, and the participating cooperating teacher.
+This extension would require approval by the participating school district’s administration and may result in a delay in the residency candidate’s graduation date.

 - withdrawal from the IDM program prior to the final evaluation and switch to a content area major.
-This may cause a delay in the resident’s graduation date.
+This may cause a delay in the residency candidate’s graduation date.

 - withdrawal from the current residency assignment, and a re-assignment to a new residency experience during a later semester; providing the resident agrees to complete a series of appropriate remedial modules as determined by the Student Academic Review Committee (SARC) prior to the replacement experience.

-- Dismissal from the Education Department program by the E&EPY Department Chair may occur when a student fails to maintain the academic standards of the university and Department (see this catalog, “Good Standing: WCSU Student Handbook, “Student Rights and Responsibilities,” WCSU Student Teacher Handbook), and/or when a student in class or the field is considered inappropriate for the teaching profession, based on behavior which is not consistent with the standards of ethical conduct and professional behavior prescribed by the Connecticut Code of Professional Responsibility.
+- Dismissal from the Education Department program by the E&EPY Department Chair may occur when a candidate fails to maintain the academic standards of the university and Department (see this catalog, “Good Standing: WCSU Student Handbook, “Student Rights and Responsibilities,” WCSU Candidate Teacher Handbook), and/or when a candidate in class or the field is considered inappropriate for the teaching profession, based on behavior which is not consistent with the standards of ethical conduct and professional behavior prescribed by the Connecticut Code of Professional Responsibility.